Gantt Chart Project Template

 Also known as an agile project schedule, this template lets you add your tasks, who is responsible, start and end dates, and status.
 The duration for each task will be automatically calculated.
 This template also features a Gantt chart (a visual representation of your project timeline), which will automatically adjust when you add your own data to the table.

-Smartsheet offers a project template designed for basic Agile projects.
-Plan and manage Sprints, product features, and tasks, and use the built-in Gantt chart to view your project in a timeline view.
-Your team can update progress, track deliverables, store files, and set alerts - all in one shared sheet.
+With a project template designed for basic Agile projects, you can plan and manage sprints, product features, and tasks in one real-time, customizable template.
+Use the built-in Gantt chart to view your project timeline including dependencies, milestones, and deadlines, or switch to card view to manage items in a Kanban board.
+Your team can update progress, manage deliverables, store files, and set alerts to ensure projects stay on track.

 Project Budgeting Template